lucas-santoni/blog.geographer.fr/content/missing-pelican-plugins-guide.md

 We are done with the constructor.
 We are not going to define the `generate_context` method as we will not update the context.
-If we had some other module that were based on the API, we would surely do it though.
+If we had some other module that was based on the API, we would surely do it though.

 Finally, let's define the `generate_output` method.
-Note that we don't use the `writer` that we get as parameter as it is mostly made for the articles/pages generators and use templates.
+Note that we don't use the `writer` that we get as a parameter as it is mostly made for the articles/pages generators and use templates.
 In our case, it is much simpler to directly implement the writing logic.